cwinpy/cwinpy/docs/hierarchical.rst

 exponential distribution can be estimated.

-The code below will generate a HTCondor DAG that will simulate 100 pulsars with :math:`Q_{22}` values drawn from an exponential distribution with a mean of :math:`\mu = 10^{30}\,{\textrm kg}\,{\textrm m}^2`.
+The code below will generate a HTCondor DAG that will simulate 100 pulsars with :math:`Q_{22}` values drawn from an exponential distribution with a mean of :math:`\mu = 10^{30}\, {\textrm{kg}}\,{\textrm m}^2`.
 The pulsars' sky locations will be drawn uniformly over the sky and from the default uniform distance distribution.
 The orientations of the pulsars will also be drawn from the default uniform distributions, which are described in the :class:`~cwinpy.pe.simulation.PEPulsarSimulationDAG` documentation.
 The simulation will only generate observations from a single gravitational-wave detector, the LIGO Hanford detector ("H1"), in this case.